FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Experiments

 \subsection{Model Selection}

 We evaluate two state-of-the-art, small-scale VLMs that are suitable for resource-constrained environments (Google Colab T4 GPU).
 The first is \textit{Qwen2-VL-2B-Instruct}, a 2 billion parameter model that introduces Naive Dynamic Resolution and Multimodal Rotary Position Embedding to enhance image and visual understanding that aligns closely with human perceptual processes~\cite{wang2024qwen2}.
 The second is Microsoft's \textit{Phi-3.5-Vision-Instruct}, a 4.2 billion parameter model that is lightweight and built upon datasets that include high-quality synthetic data and filtered publicly available websites, ensuring reasoning-dense data across text and vision~\cite{abdin2024phi}.
-We prioritised models that are relevant, feasible, and have shown strong performance on related multimodal tasks.